-Now that you can recognize when professional furniture carriers in your home deserve to be tipped for their service or not, let's go over the right way to tip movers.
-Then sign your final paperwork and only then should you take out your wallet to reward each move individually.
-In the unfortunate event that your moving agents do not provide the best of services, you may want to reconsider your tip.
-Customers should feel free to use their own judgment here, but professionalism and personality are the keys to determining whether or not to tip their carriers.
+When it comes to recognizing when professional furniture carriers in your home deserve to be tipped for their service, it's important to know the right way to do it.
+After signing the final paperwork, customers should take out their wallet to reward each mover individually.
+However, if the moving agents do not provide the best of services, customers should feel free to use their own judgment and withhold a tip.
+Professionalism and personality are the keys to determining whether or not to tip their carriers.